aman4720/Superset/index.md

 **install:** is the action you want to perform, which means you want to add the specified software to your system.

-**Podman :** is the name of the software you want to install.
+**Podman:** is the name of the software you want to install.
 Podman is a tool used for managing containers, similar to Docker.

 **Output**